Skipped to content anchor

 Having multiple RRSP accounts can also make it more challenging to keep your investment strategy aligned for retirement.

 This is because factors such as investment timeline and risk tolerance can be compromised if your RRSPs are scattered across multiple accounts and financial institutions.
 The closer you are to retirement, the less time you’ll have to recover from any hiccups in your investment strategy.
-Consolidating your RRSPs under one roof, so to speak, will make it easier to keep your investment strategy (and your retirement goals) on track.
+Consolidating your RRSPs under one roof, so to speak, will make it easier to manage and keep your investment strategy (and your retirement goals) on track.

 Don’t have time to monitor your RRSP portfolio?
 Click here to learn more about Educators Monitored Portfolios.

-Next, when consolidating your RRSP accounts, transfer assets ‘in-kind’ if possible.
+When consolidating your RRSP accounts, transfer assets ‘in-kind’ if possible.

 When consolidating your RRSP accounts, you’ll have the choice of transferring assets ‘in-cash’ (where all investment holdings will be sold before there are transferred) or ‘in-kind’ (where all investment holdings will be transferred ‘as is’).
 It is generally recommended to transfer your investments ‘in-kind’—as long as the receiving institution is capable of holding those same assets.